xyntechx/Monte-Carlo-Traffic/README.md

 - Introduce "bad drivers" by varying the normal speed of each car
 - Make traffic lights a function of the number of cars waiting behind them such that the more cars waiting, the longer the specific traffic light stays on
-- Straight roads should have a higher probability of moving (faster speed) because straight roads are often expressways with higher speed limits
+- Cars on straight roads should have a higher probability of moving (faster speed) because straight roads are often expressways with higher speed limits

+## Takeaways from Event

+From the 2021 SUTD Virtual Research Hackathon, I learnt many new things:

+- How to utilise Monte Carlo methods such that randomness can be used to solve problems
+- A new programming language, Julia
+- How to program under strict time constraints

+Thank you to the presenters, mentors, organisers, and all who were involved in the hackathon!